Search Results for "Ed Trapido"

 Deepwater Horizon Research Consortium

 The WaTCH study is a member of the Deepwater Horizon Research Consortium.
 The Consortium identify personal and community health effects from the DWH oil spill and help identify ways to improve communities’ ability to recover from future disasters.
 Each of these partnerships focuses on a different aspect of the Gulf oil spill, such as the effects of the spill on the mental and physical health of mothers and children, or its impact on those who fish for a living or consume large amounts of seafood.
-The National Institute of Environmental Health Sciences (NIEHS), an institute of the National Institutes of Health (NIH), has funded the Deepwater Horizon Research Consortium, a network of community and university partnerships to conduct this important research in the Gulf region.

-For information about the study, check out our website or contact us:
+For information about the study, contact us:

 Study Line (Toll Free): 833-814-1800.